 Decals can prove to be one of the aspects of building plastic models that cause the most headaches when it comes to achieving a satisfactory result.
 Most of the common problems can be solved by following a few simple steps.

 Before embarking on adding the decals to your model it is important to have the correct surface for them to adhere to.
-Decals stick best to a clean, gloss finish so most modellers will apply a gloss varnish or use gloss paints to achieve a hard, smooth surface on which to apply the decals even when the desired result is a matt or satin finish.
+Decals stick best to a clean, smooth finish so most modellers will apply a gloss varnish or use gloss paints to achieve a smooth surface on which to apply the decals.
+A final layer of varnish can be added later to change the finish.

-When all the decals have been added to the model and you are satisfied with the result they can be sealed in with a second coat of gloss varnish, this helps to blend their appearance in with the rest of the finish as they tend to be fairly shiny when printed.
+When all the decals have been added to the model, and you are satisfied with the result, they can be sealed in with a second coat of gloss varnish, this helps to blend their appearance in with the rest of the finish as they tend to be fairly shiny.

-After the second gloss coat is dry any weathering washes can be employed before these are then sealed with a matt or satin clear coat depending on the desired result.
+After the second gloss coat is dry any weathering techniquies can be employed, before these are then sealed with a final coat of varnish that will give you your desired finish.